NathENSAE/pynicolet/README.md

 ## Features
 - Parse legacy Nicolet EEG file formats (amplifier/channel metadata, timestamps, and samples)
-- Export to NumPy arrays, pandas DataFrames, or MNE-compatible structures
+- Export to NumPy arrays
 - Basic support for annotations and event markers
 - Streamlined API for quick loading and inspection
-- Small and dependency-light core, optional extras for advanced workflows
+- Small and dependency-light core

 ## Installation
 Install from PyPI (when published):